agrski/agrski.github.io/docs/_drafts/bashing-bash-into-shape.md

 Relatedly, it's much easier to find help for commonplace tools than for more niche ones!
 Zsh is quite popular, so this isn't a strong argument against it, but it's always a reason to keep in mind when evaluating one's stack.

-The next reason to stick with the standard option is that it's reasonably powerful.
+The next reason to stick with the standard option is that it's actually reasonably powerful.
 Sure, it isn't as glitzy as some of the alternatives, but I personally prefer a functional, productive environment that looks plain than one packed with visual bells and whistles that distract me from what I'm trying to do.
 This is a highly subjective point, but personally I'm not a fan of tools that throw too much information at the user and try to draw their attention to things they don't need to think about all the time.
-For example, I don't include a git branch in my PS1 (de facto shell prompt) because I can query this when I'm interested in it.
+For example, I don't include the current git branch in my PS1 (de facto shell prompt) because I can query this when I'm interested in it.
 Nor do I see the point in installing a plugin to tell me the time when it's as easy to write into my `bashrc` once.
 The point is, you can do a lot with bash, and for plenty of common tasks it's no harder than anything else.